dakshthapar/alpha-lab-core/TOKEN_REFRESH_GUIDE.md

 ### 🎉 Done!
 What Happens Now?

-- **Every 7:00 AM**: Lambda runs automatically and refreshes your access token
+- **Every 7:00 AM**: Lambda runs automatically and refreshes your access token in SSM
-- **Every 9:15 AM**: Harvester uses the fresh token to collect market data
+- **Harvester behavior**: The smart harvester now **pauses** when market closes instead of exiting, and automatically **resumes the next trading day at 9:15 AM** with the freshly updated token
+- **Token pickup**: After any wait period (startup or market close), the harvester reloads the token from SSM to ensure it's always using the latest version
 - **Every 15 days**: You manually run `get_token.py` once to get a new refresh token

+> [!NOTE]
+> The harvester intelligently picks up token updates whether it's waiting for initial market open or resuming after market close.

 ---